-The ECL continually evaluates its curriculum and makes modifications based on current research and new evidence for effective practices, while maintaining our core values and desired outcomes for children.
+The ECLS continually evaluates its curriculum and makes modifications based on current research and new evidence for effective practices, while maintaining our core values and desired outcomes for children.
 We know that effective curriculum for all age groups is developed through a cyclical process of observation, planning, implementation, documentation, and evaluation; reflection is at its core.

-Theoretical Influences
+Families are engaged as esteemed partners, helping shape the program by sharing their values, beliefs, languages, and experiences.

-The program, at all age levels, uses an approach based on Piaget's theory of Constructivism (learning through active, hands-on exploration) in the context of Vygotsky's theory of Socio-cultural learning (affirming the centrality of a child's culture, relationships and interactions) and with respect to Bron-fenbrenner's Ecological Systems Framework (the inherent qualities of children and their environments interact to influence how they grow and develop).
+Theoretical Influences Piaget's theory of Constructivism Vygotsky's theory of Socio-cultural Learning Bronfenbrenner's Ecological Systems Framework Learning through active, hands-on exploration Affirming the centrality of a child's culture, relationships and interactions Inherent qualities of children and their environments interact to influence how they grow and develop